 If it had been just a few degrees warmer we could have bundled up and eaten outside.

 An annual ski event in March

 Every March there is an event called the Cross-Quetico Lake Tour.
 It’s a one day event in which participants opt for one of three choices – a 35, 45 or 60 km route.

 The routes “stretch from the town of Atikokan south to the Quetico park boundary, and then east across the canoe routes of Batchewaung and Pickerel Lakes to the tour’s end point at the park’s Dawson Trail Campground.”

-In 2020 the event will take place on March 21st.
+Check with the park to see if it is happening in 2023.
+COVID did a number on this event.
 Click here for all the details.
 It sounds very similar to the wonderful annual Canadian Ski Marathon I did in Quebec one year.
 Great fun and an awesome sense of accomplishment no matter how far you ski.

 Want to book a cabin?